 RMA senior accountable officials' annual performance plans are tied to Goal #4 of the RMA Strategic Plan - "Safeguarding the integrity of the Federal crop insurance program."
 The performance measure is to reduce the improper payment rate from 5.23% in 2013 to 4.9% by 2018.
-Rate was reduced to 1.96% and 2.02% for fiscal years 2017 and 2016, respectively.
+RMA exceeded its strategic targets.
+Actual improper payment rate was reduced to 1.81% and 1.96% for fiscal years 2018 and 2017, respectively.

-RMA incorporated standards in fiscal year 2017 annual performance plans to ensure IPERIA reviews are conducted to measure the Federal crop insurance program improper payment error rate and perform data mining reviews to identify, reduce, and collect improper payments.
-RMA conducted IPERIA reviews between March 2016 - May 2017 using statistical sampling and data mining reports.
+RMA incorporated standards in fiscal year 2018 annual performance plans to ensure compliance personnel conduct IPERIA reviews to measure the Federal crop insurance program improper payment error rate and perform data mining reviews to identify, reduce, and collect improper payments.
+RMA conducted IPERIA reviews between April 2017 - March 2018 using statistical sampling and data mining reports.